seasonedfish/blog/_posts/2020-07-10-a-noble-cause.md

 I was assigned to work on the pre-processing software; my program would use Pandas to manipulate the Electronic Health Record (EHR) data into a NLP system-usable format.
-I'm eager to contribute to a project that can potentially help improve the treatment of stroke victims, and I'm happy to have the chance to learn more about Pandas--it would benefit my work with Energize Andover.
+I'm eager to contribute to a project that can potentially help improve the treatment of stroke victims, and I'm grateful for the chance to improve my work with Energize Andover using the new Pandas knowledge that I learn.